New Student Seminar

 - Use written and oral communication to discover, develop, and articulate ideas and viewpoints

 Success in a changing world

-When you meet with your academic adviser at Plan-It Purple ask for the New Student Seminar.
+When you meet with your academic adviser at Warhawks SOAR (Student Orientation, Advising, and Registration) ask for the New Student Seminar.
 You will be glad that you did!